evidenceledger/VerificaCOVIDng/README.md

 The `primary` colors are used mainly for the header bar and drop-down menu.

 The `secondary` colors are used for the buttons.

+Additionally, you may have to modify the following:

+- HTML theme color defined in file `src/index.html`, in the tag `<meta name="theme-color" content="#919597">`.
+- `background_color` and `theme_color` entries in the file `src/public/manifest.webmanifest`.

+### Modifying the icons of the application

+You should replace the icons of the application with your icons.
+Those can be found in the `src/public` directory.

+The `src/public` directory is special: all files in this directory are copied unmodified and unprocessed into the root destination directory (by default the `docs` directory) when building the application for production.

+The relevant image files are the following:

+- favicon.ico
+- icon-152.png
+- icon-192.png
+- icon-512.png
+- apple-touch-icon.png

 ### Customising the header title or adding a header icon